Privacy at Scale: Introducing the PrivaSeer Corpus of Web Privacy Policies: Corpus Analysis

-We used Latent Dirichlet Allocation (LDA), an unsupervised approach to topic modelling.
-As topic modelling with LDA works well when each input document deals with a single topic, we divided each privacy policy into its constituent paragraphs \citep{sarne2019unsupervised}, tokenized the paragraphs using a regex character matching tokenizer and \textit{lemmatised} the individual words using NLTK's WordNet lemmatizer\footnote{http://nltk.org/}.
-As the number of topics is a parameter that needs to be tuned for an LDA model, we experimented with topics sizes of 6, 7, 8, 10 and 15.
+\textbf{Topic Modelling.} Topic modelling is an unsupervised machine learning method that extracts the most probable distribution of words into topics through an iterative process \citep{wallach2006topic}.
+We used topic modelling to explore the distribution of themes of text in our corpus.
+Topic modelling using a large corpus such as PrivaSeer helps investigate the themes present in privacy policies at web scale and also enables the comparison of themes that occur in the rapidly evolving online privacy landscape.
+We used Latent Dirichlet Allocation (LDA), as our approach to topic modelling \citep{blei2003latent}.
+Since LDA works well when each input document deals with a single topic, we divided each privacy policy into its constituent paragraphs \citep{sarne2019unsupervised}, tokenized the paragraphs using a regex character matching tokenizer and \textit{lemmatized} the individual words using NLTK's WordNet lemmatizer.
+We experimented with topics sizes of 7, 8, 9, 10, 11, 13 and 15.
 We manually evaluated the topic clusters by inspecting the words that most represented the topics.
 We noted that the cohesiveness of the topics decreased as the number of topics increased.
-We chose a topic size of 7, since larger topic sizes produced markedly less coherent topics.
+We chose a topic size of 9, since larger topic sizes produced markedly less coherent topics.